 Step 7: USB OTG + Charging Y Cables for Sony Xperia

-This picture shows Valarm Pro running on a Sony Xperia U ST25i with an air quality (volatile organic compounds, VOC) sensor and charging at the same time.
+This picture shows Valarm Pro running on a Sony Xperia U ST25i for remote monitoring with an air quality (volatile organic compounds, VOC) sensor and charging at the same time.